All Products

 Excel

-• By default, the system identifies the first row of the uploaded file as the header row and the second row as the data to be uploaded.
-You can adjust the header row on the Preview Data page based on your requirements.
+• By default, the system identifies the first row of the uploaded file as the header row and starts to read data from the second row.
+You can also adjust the header row on the Preview Data page as needed.

-• The header row cannot contain empty cells.
+• The header row must not contain empty cells.
 You can set the number of header rows on the Preview Data page or modify the file and upload it again.

-• A maximum of five sheets can be parsed and uploaded.
-If you need to upload more than five sheets, split them into multiple Excel files.
+• You can parse and upload a maximum of five sheets.
+To upload more than five sheets, split the content into multiple Excel files.

-• A single sheet cannot contain more than 100 columns, and merged cells are not allowed.
+• A single sheet cannot contain more than 100 columns or any merged cells.

-• The maximum size of a file is 50 MB.
-For example, if a file has 98 columns and 1 million rows with a size of 80 MB, you need to split it into multiple files and upload them by appending rows.
+• The recommended file size is no more than 50 MB.
+For example, if a file has 98 columns and 1 million rows with a size of 80 MB, you must split it into multiple files and upload them by appending rows.

-• Avoid using special characters in file names to ensure compatibility and readability.
+• Avoid special characters in file names to ensure compatibility and readability.

-• Avoid content calculated by Excel functions in the uploaded Excel file, such as vlookup and sumifs functions.
+• Avoid content calculated by Excel functions in the uploaded Excel file, such as VLOOKUP and SUMIFS.

-• Each workspace can have a maximum of 100 data sources.
+• A workspace can contain a maximum of 100 data sources.

 CSV